hacktifytechnologies/RB-Range1/STORYLINE.md

 ### Phase 2 — Internal Operations (RNG-IT-02) [Subsequent Range]

-With the LDAP `svc-deploy` credential, KAAL CHAKRA pivots into the IT-Operations zone — an Active Directory-managed internal network hosting employee workstations, application servers, and internal APIs.
+With the LDAP `svc-deploy` credential, APT38 pivots into the IT-Operations zone — an Active Directory-managed internal network hosting employee workstations, application servers, and internal APIs.
 This phase focuses on AD enumeration, lateral movement, and privilege escalation within the corporate domain.

 *(Scope of this range document — RNG-IT-01 only.
 RNG-IT-02 documentation is in the NEXUS-IT-OPS range package.)*